Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-Areas of rental properties that are impacted by the Healthy Homes Standard in Ōtāne include each:
+Property rental areas that are affected to The Healthy Homes Standard in Ōtāne include each:

 • Dining Room